 We want you to be in control of your data, so we've provided you with the following tools

 Access/Update tools in the service

-Tools and account settings that help you to access, rectify or delete information that you provided to us and that’s associated with your account directly within the service.
+Tools and account settings that help you to access, rectify or delete data that you provided to us and that's associated with your account directly within the service.
 If you have any questions on those tools and settings, please contact us for help.

 Mobile platforms have permission systems for specific types of device data and notifications, such as phone book and location services as well as push notifications.
 You can change your settings on your device to either consent or oppose the collection of the corresponding information or the display of the corresponding notifications.
 Of course, if you do that, certain services may lose full functionality.

 You can delete your account by using the corresponding functionality directly on the service.
 We keep your personal information only as long as we need it for the legal basis relied upon (as set out in the section above) and as permitted by applicable law.
 You may permanently delete your Account at any time (although we really hope you don’t) When your Account is deactivated, we take reasonable efforts to make sure it is no longer viewable on the App.
 For up to 28 days, it is still possible to restore your Account if it was accidentally or wrongfully deactivated.
 After 28 days, we begin the process of deleting your personal information from our systems, unless:

 We must keep it to comply with applicable law (for instance, if you make purchases within the App, some personal data may need to be kept for accounting purposes);

 We must keep it to evidence our compliance with applicable law;

 There is an outstanding issue, claim or dispute requiring us to keep the relevant information until it is resolved; or